vivaldini/RMA_DC_UFSCar/ROS_Noetic/README.md

 > This command will load the necessary environment variables for ROS Noetic.

 > [!WARNING]
-> You will need to run this command in every new shell you open to have access to the ROS commands, unless you add this line to your ".bashrc."
+> You will need to run this command in every new shell you open to have access to the ROS commands unless you add this line to your ".bashrc."

 ```bash
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
 ```

-#### Check .bashrc
+#### Check `.bashrc`
 To open and check/edit your `.bashrc` file manually, you can use any text editor and add the command

 ```bash